sgsbucket/animan-doc/docs/animan/member.md

 - Tab: Users
 :::

 Allows you to invite a user to join your Studio.
-For security reasons, the User must have a Google, Apple, Facebook, or Twitter account to register.
+For security reasons, the User must have a Google, Apple, Facebook, Slack, or Twitter account to register.

 #### Steps